Attorney Manolo Olaso (email: firstname.lastname@example.org)

 Mr. Olaso practices primarily in the federal court system, but has extensive civil litigation experience in California Superior Court.
 He is admitted to practice in the following United States District Courts in California: Eastern District, Northern District, and Central District.
 He is a member of the State Bar of California.

-Yolo County Superior Court: litigated six-figure settlement in parents' wrongful death claim after their adult son, who was suffering a mental health crisis, died in the custody of City of Woodland police officers who had tasered and tackled him.
+Yolo County Superior Court: Litigated large settlement in parents' wrongful death claim after their adult son, who was suffering a mental health crisis, died in the custody of City of Woodland police officers who had tasered and tackled him.
 (2009)

-Department of Motor Vehicles: argued at administrative hearing and set aside driver’s license suspension for motorist who allegedly drove under the influence of alcohol while traveling on the San Francisco-Oakland Bay Bridge.
+Department of Motor Vehicles: Set aside driver’s license suspension for motorist who allegedly drove under the influence of alcohol while traveling on the San Francisco-Oakland Bay Bridge.
 (2015)

-Sacramento County Superior Court: filed petition for writ of mandate and set aside Department's indefinite-term driver's license suspension which was based on the Department's unsupported finding that driver was a habitual drug user/drug addict.
+Sacramento County Superior Court: Filed petition for writ of mandate and set aside DMV's indefinite-term driver's license suspension which was based on the DMV's unsupported finding that driver was a habitual drug user/drug addict.
 (2002)